hdavid/VCVRack-Holon.ist/README.md

 ### Installing
-- Last version of Holon.ist is installed on your iPhone or iPad : http://holonic.systems
+- Install last version of Holon.ist on your iPhone or iPad : http://holonic.systems
-- Last version of VCV rack installed : https://vcvrack.com/
+- Install last version of VCV rack installed : https://vcvrack.com/
-- Install Holon.ist Receiver plugin from VCV Rack plugin manager and : https://vcvrack.com/plugins.html
+- Install Holon.ist Receiver plugin from VCV Rack plugin manager and : https://vcvrack.com/plugins.html#holonic
 - follow the instruction below how to get Holon.ist and the receiver to talk to each other.

 ### OSC Communication